Japanese minister tries out Osprey plane at Pentagon

 An initial shipment of 12 of the aircraft have arrived at Iwakuni Air Station, the only U.S. Marine Corps station in the main Japanese islands.

-Activists are hoping to attract hundreds of thousands to what could be the island’s largest-ever protest rally on Sunday.
+Activists are hoping to attract hundred of thousands to what could be the island’s largest-ever protest rally on Sunday.

 The United States has agreed to refrain from flying the Osprey in Japan “in the short term,” Defense Secretary Leon Panetta told a news conference with Morimoto at his side.